zwang695/alexa-skills-list/skills/B01LWZWFK1/README.md

 To use the Fruit Stand skill, try saying...

-* *Alexa, ask Fruit Stand, how do I store apples?*
+* *Alexa, ask Fruit Stand, how do I store parsley?*

 * *Alexa, ask Fruit Stand, how do I store these bananas?*